greenelab/deep-review/sections/04_study.md

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
-However, a model built on Illumina data, for instance, will likely not be applicable to PacBio long-read data or MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
+However, a model built on Illumina data, for instance, may not be applicable to PacBio long-read data or MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
 Recently, Boza et al. used bidirectional recurrent neural networks infer the *E. coli* sequence from MinION nanopore electric current data with 2% higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor (86% to 88%) [@tag:Boza].
 Unfortunately, training any neural network requires a large amount of data, which is often not available for new sequencing technologies.
 To